 2. Improve Internal Communications

 Engaging stakeholders is critical to Strategic Risk Management.
 If employees are unaware of how their responsibilities relate to the big picture, strategic goals remain abstract instead of actionable.
 The best way to engage employees is by providing them with a tool that accomplishes the more frustrating aspects of their work, like preparing for audits and documenting metrics, so that they can spend more time on the value add activities that make them more productive.
-Having process owners manage risk is a complex undertaking, but equip them with tools that prepare their department for audit, and risk management will follow suit.
+Having process owners manage risk is a complex undertaking, but equipping them with tools that prepare their department for audit means risk management will follow suit.

 3. Track Measurable Results